arc-community/arcmentations/readme.md

 ### Augmentations to add:
  - Add padding to riddles
  - Super resolution (2x or 3x resolution increase)
- - Torus translate (wraps back around)
+ - Torus translate (wraps back around) (can be combined with pad augmentation to make it more interesting)
  - Mask augmentation (random pixels masked with a sparsity parameter)
  - Unique mapping between color and pattern
  - Static noise augmentation (add static noise)